 Before making beer, founder Simon Walkenhorst’s commonplace was a concert hall rather than a brewery, performing classical piano pieces to the masses.
 With Simon’s partner in crime and in life, Beth Williams, also being an opera singer and musician, there was a melting pot of creativity and talent that could not be contained to just one form of art.

-They then channeled that creativity into beer brewing.
+They then channelled that creativity into beer brewing.
 Fourteen years on, surviving the brewery being burnt down in the Black Saturday fires, Hargreaves Hill is continuing to thrive with a solid, award winning core range, and an astonishing number of seasonal releases.

 At BOTH be sure to taste: *Exclusive Festival Beer* Dark Chocolate Ale – Double Choc Salted Caramel Brownie with Ice Cream.